mjosh954/mtg-toolbox/README.md

 - [ ] Tournament Mode Mechanics
   - [ ] Randomize Match ups
   - [ ] Set Max Rounds (3, 5 and 7) for each Match up in Tournament.
+- [ ] Add Rules/Instructions View
+  - [ ] Add link to the view on splash and counter page
 - [ ] Replace JS State object with Immutable-Js
 - [ ] Improve Styling
 - [ ] Improve README.md for Contributing